Monday Night Net

 The script has two parts -- UHF and Main net.
 Generally one person acts as Net Control for both nets, but two people can each take one of the nets separately.
 Read the instructions at the start of the script well in advance, as there are some things you need to do before going on the air.

 The report for the UHF and Main nets is automatically updated and posted every Friday morning, giving Net Control time to print a copy before the net.
 Please check that you see the correct date for the upcoming Monday net on the file.
-Net Control Operators can use the report online while on the air or print a paper copy for use while on the air.
 (Note that you won't see the report between Tuesday and Thursday, but you can see what the next week's report looks like in the Evergreen version.)

 Evergreen version of SPECS nets report for practice purposes.